 - Clinical tutors and their teaching practice

 - Perceptions of stressors of Bachelor of Oral Health students

 - Sustainable staff recruitment and retention in Dentistry

 - Feedback processes in the clinical dental learning environment

-More information on these research projects can be found in our Dental Education Research Programme Profile (PDF extract from our 2015-2016 SJWRI Research Report).
+More information on these research projects can be found in our Dental Education Research programme profile (PDF extract from our 2017-2018 SJWRI Research Report, 780 Kb).